 I enjoy writing open-source software in my spare time - mostly related to retro-computing, but not only.
 I also run a modest gopherspace node (this is a gopher link, your browser probably won't know how to handle it).

 Among the few things that keep me interested are Soay sheep.
 I find sheep to be very nice people.
 Remarkably wise, too.
-I also take joy in natural beekeeping.
+I also enjoy natural beekeeping.

 In the past I met a talented entrepreneur.
-Together, we have founded an IT startup where I led R&D developments of a network optimizer and managed all the technical details of our operations, while he took care of business aspects of the company.
-The company's archived website features some words about the founders.
+Together, we have founded an IT startup where I led R&D developments of our network optimizer and managed all the technical details of our operations, while he took care of business aspects of the company.
+The company's archived website features some words about its founders.

 I am self-taugth, never had much patience for schools.
-After I somehow managed to pass high school, I tried many things: worked as an electrician, served in the military, repaired bicycles, worked for a technical hotline, ran a computer repair business, held the position of a cybersecurity instructor and more.
-Software programming was a distant, seemingly unreachable dream that I pursued mostly during night time, but eventually life handed me the opportunity to make it a full time job.
+After I somehow managed to pass high school, I tried a large spectrum of occupations: worked as an electrician, served in the military, repaired bicycles, worked for a technical hotline, ran a computer repair business, held the position of a cybersecurity instructor and more.
+Software programming was a distant dream that I pursued mostly during night time, but eventually it became a full time job.